OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

 * "completion_code": The 3-digit completion code.
 The first digit indicates whether the response is good, bad or incomplete.
 * "dynamic_port": The dynamic port established for subsequent data transfers, when applicable, with a "PORT" or "EPRT" command.
 * "mode": The type of FTP connection.
 Most connections are "passive" but may be "active".
+* "reply_received": Indicates whether a response was matched to the command.
+In some non-typical cases, a command may lack a response.

 Examples
 ~~~~~~~~